rahulshial/WarzoneStatArena/README.md

 2. In the statsite project folder run `npm install` to install all dependencies

+3. In the Twitch_oAuth folder run `npm install` to install all dependencies

+4. In the Twitch_oAuth folder run `node index.js`

-3. In the statServer project folder run `redis-server & npm start`
+5. In the statServer project folder run `redis-server & npm start`

-4. In the statsite project folder run `npm start`
+6. In the statsite project folder run `npm start`

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.